sahilkmishra/UMass-Library-Exhibit/backend/README.md

 > "You watch your back, man."
 > He nodded, anxious to be gone.

-This is the simple backend that stores the data that will be used for the exhibit and will probably be stored on heroku
+This is for the potential research aspect of the application and we are using a * backend to query credo, parse the data and then return it to the frontend